projectcalico/calico/docs/kubernetes/AWSIntegration.md

 ```
 After a short delay, the kubelet on your master will automatically create a container for the new etcd which can be accessed on port 6666 of your master.

-### Reconfiguring the Kubernetes API and services
-For now, our plugin does not support token authentication for API access.
-While we implement more advanced security features, you will have to configure your `kube-apiserver` on the master to use an `insecure-bind-address` and an `insecure-port`.
-* The `kube-up` script will implement a secure apiserver by default.
-To change this you will need to access the `/etc/kubernetes/manifests/kube-apiserver.manifest` file.
-In the `ExecStart` section, add `--insecure-bind-address=<PRIVATE_IPV4>` and `--insecure-port=8080`.
-* You may also have to reconfigure the `kube-controller-manager` and `kube-scheduler` manifests to point to the insecure private IP instead of the secure `127.0.0.1` loopback address.

 ## Running `calico-node`
 On each of your AWS Instances, perform the following steps.